Far-Beyond-Pulsar/docs/public/docs/core-concepts/field-registry-system.md

 Finally, `ui_level_editor` bridges the gap between abstract metadata and concrete GPUI elements.
 The `ComponentFieldsSection` struct queries component metadata and creates bound input fields.
 It handles the translation from "this component has an f32 field named 'mass'" to "render a number input labeled 'mass' at value 10.0".

+> [!IMPORTANT]
-> **Architecture Principle:** This layering ensures UI concerns never leak into the data layer.
+> This layering ensures UI concerns never leak into the data layer.
 The field registry knows nothing about GPUI.
 Components know nothing about how they render.
 The UI layer handles presentation exclusively, querying lower layers through well-defined interfaces.

 This separation enables parallel development.
 Artists can modify component fields without understanding GPUI rendering.
 UI engineers can improve control styling without touching component definitions.
 The trait system enforces these boundaries at compile time—attempting to reference GPUI types from `engine_backend` produces an immediate compiler error.